 Elevation: 6,884 ft

 This peak is not in the book.
-Published October 2018.
+The access section is updated by Livingston Douglas.
+Updated December 2019.

 West Side Approach, Class 2

 Climb the mellower terrain on the west side, aiming for the summit which is almost at the center of the butte.
-Footing is good and in short order arrive at the summit ridge.
+Footing is good and, in short order, arrive at the summit ridge.
 The actual summit is correctly shown on the List of John map (link below).
 However the only marker we saw for it was a downed pole.
-Enjoy the views of nearby buttes, the Thousand Springs area, the Lost River Range, Pahsimeroi Range, and White Knob Mountains.
+Enjoy the views of nearby buttes, the Thousand Springs area, the Lost River Range, the Pahsimeroi Range, and the White Knob Mountains.
+Round-trip stats: 1.1 miles with 478 feet of elevation gain round trip.